Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         1. Enter **sendreceive** for the "Policy name"
         2. Check **Send** and **Listen**
         3. Click **Create** at the bottom of the panel
-        4. Wait until the new policy is created in the listing of "Shared access policies"
+        4. Wait until the new policy is created and shown in the listing of "Shared access policies"
         5. Click the policy **sendreceive**, and save "PRIMARY KEY"  to your memo

 | **Azure Event Hub** |                        |